eed3si9n/herding-cats/docs/05/b.md

 You might be thinking, "But wait.
 Isn't `Monoid` for kind `A` (or `*`)?"
 Yes, you're right.
 And that's the difference between monoid with lowercase *m* and `Monoid[A]`.
-Haskell-style function programming allows you to abstract out the container and execution model.
+Haskell-style functional programming allows you to abstract out the container and execution model.
 In category theory, a notion like monoid can be generalized to `A`, `F[A]`, `F[A] => F[B]` and all sorts of things.
-Instead of thinking "omg so many laws," know that there's an unlying structure that connects many of them.
+Instead of thinking "omg so many laws," know that there's an underlying structure that connects many of them.

 Here's how to check Monad laws using Discipline: